sourcegraph/codeintellify/README.md

 ## Releases

 Releases are done automatically in CI when commits are merged into master by analyzing [Conventional Commit Messages](https://conventionalcommits.org/).
-After running `npm install`, commit messages will be linted automatically when committing.
+After running `yarn`, commit messages will be linted automatically when committing.
 You may have to rebase a branch before merging to ensure it has a proper commit history.

 ## Glossary